 Description field (optional), and an Icon.

 When all required information is provided for the component type, click CREATE, and proceed to the Explore Mode or to one of the views.
-Follow to the left side pane menu and locate big plus (
+Follow to the left-hand side pane menu and locate big plus (

 +) sign described as Component Types.
 It opens a full list of the component types - it should contain the one you created.
 Click on it and provide all information required for the new component.